ExtensionEngine/tech-guide/recipes/docker-image-guide.md

 - devDependencies are not essential for the application to work.
-By installing only production dependencies we are reducing security risks and image footprint size.
+By installing only production dependencies we are reducing security risks and image footprint size and also improving build speed.

 10. `COPY --chown=node:node . .`

-- Copy the rest of the codebase as described in step 5.
+- Copy the rest of the codebase as described in step 8.

 11. `USER node`